BestKing01/parsing-on-python/README.md

 As you can see there are 2 files "example.py " and "import.py "

-example.py -There was an idea of dynamic parsing, but they made it statistical and added several sites, but the code does not work correctly
+example.py - There was an idea of dynamic parsing, but they made it statistical and added several sites, but the code does not work correctly

-импорт.ру - There is a parsing of one site "https://iitu.edu.kz/ru/people /"
+import.py - There is a parsing of one site "https://iitu.edu.kz/ru/people /"

 Further updates:
 1. Bypassing bot control